 How to find a job?

-In Estonia, it is usual to send an e-mail a potential employer; phone calls may work but are not normally preferred.
+In Estonia, it is usual to send an e-mail to a potential employer; phone calls may work but are not normally preferred.
 You should send a CV, and a motivational letter and expected wage is often requested.
 Be ready for an interview.
 Most Estonian students work and study at the same time.
-Having a full time or part-time job is very common.
+Having a full-time or part-time job is very common.

-You can find guide to living and working in Estonia from www.workinestonia.com website.
+You can find thorough information on working in Estonia from the Work in Estonia website.

 Places where you can look for job vacancies: